kontent-ai/rich-text-resolver-js/README.md

 ### Parsing rich text HTML to a JSON tree

-The tool provides environment-dependent parsers to transform HTML into a simplified JSON tree.
+The tool provides environment-aware `parseHtml` function to transform HTML into an array of simplified JSON trees.
 Any valid HTML is parsed, including all attributes.
-Together with built-in traversal and transformation methods, this is a suitable option for processing HTML and rich text from external sources, to make it compatible with Kontent.ai rich text format.
+Together with built-in transformation methods, this is a suitable option for processing HTML and rich text from external sources, to make it compatible with Kontent.ai rich text format.
 See dedicated [JSON transformer docs](docs/index.md) for further information.

 ### Portable text resolution